 Nigerian culture shock often precedes one’s departure.
 There is no doubt that Nigeria has a fearsome reputation for kidnappings, corruption and political unrest, all reported as common occurrences.
-It's therefore natural that expats may be concerned for their welfare before arriving in the country.
+It's only natural that expats may be concerned for their welfare before arriving in the country.

-The reality of living and working in Nigeria can actually be a welcome surprise; the people are friendly, the good weather is guaranteed and the food is delicious.
+The reality of living and working in Nigeria can be a welcome surprise; people are friendly, good weather is guaranteed and the food is delicious.
 Although it is not without its struggles, if expats take the relevant precautions, brush up on the dos and don’ts of the different areas and remember at all times that Nigeria is a developing country, then they will have a worthwhile and enriching experience.

 Meeting and greeting in Nigeria

 It is appropriate when greeting Nigerians to take time and not rush through this process.
-For all greetings it is necessary to be standing up, for both men and women.
+For all greetings, it is necessary to be standing up, for both men and women.
 Men will generally shake hands on first greeting.
 Nigeria has a large Muslim population, so many men refrain from shaking hands with women.
 When shaking hands or exchanging something, always use the right hand – using the left hand could be interpreted as disrespectful.

 Socialising in Nigeria

 Both Nigerian men and women are known for their friendliness and are open to meeting new people, so expats who take the time to get to know the locals will be richly rewarded.
 Within Abuja and Lagos, there are bars, clubs, shopping malls and cinemas showing all the big-name Hollywood releases.
 Outside of these two cities, manufactured entertainment is rare.
 There will still be bars which serve food and alcohol, but cinemas will be more scarce and the major shopping mall will be replaced by markets in the centre of town.